Edirom/Edirom-Online/README.md

 ## Get started

-Edirom-Online is a web application consisting of a backend module (written in XQuery and deployed in [eXist-db]) and a frontend module (written in JavaScript and delpoyed in [nginx]).
-The backend/frontend modularization was introduced in April 2025.
+Edirom-Online is a software for the **presentation and analysis of critical musical editions**.
+It is developed as a web application consisting of a [backend module](https://github.com/Edirom/Edirom-Online-Backend.git) (written in XQuery and deployed in [eXist-db]) and a [frontend module](https://github.com/Edirom/Edirom-Online-Frontend.git) (written in JavaScript and delpoyed in [nginx]).
+The backend/frontend modularization was introduced in April 2025 and led to a different setup routine.

 The present repository contains configuration for building the Edirom-Online environment with Docker.